Volume 44 • 1989 • Modalities and Counterfactuals in History and the Social Sciences

 Why do Social Scientists Tend to See the World as Over-Ordened?

-Raymond BOUDON
+- Raymond BOUDON

 Contingency, Meaning and History

-Tannelie BLOM and Ton NIJHUIS
+- Tannelie BLOM

 The Modal View of Economic Models

-Steven RAPPAPORT
+- Steven RAPPAPORT

 Scientific Explanation, Necessity & Contingency

-Erik WEBER
+- Erik WEBER

 Counterfactuals and Backward Induction

-Christina BICCHIERI
+- Christina BICCHIERI

 Information Processing: From a Mechanistic to a Natural Systems Approach.
 Why Connectionism is Compatible with the Idea of an Active Information Processor

-Ingrid VAN CAMP
+- Ingrid VAN CAMP

 Book Review